TEXT-Fitch updates corporate recovery ratings criteria

 (The following statement was released by the rating agency)

-Otherwise, this criteria report and its accompanying two sector-sector specific criteria reports "Recovery Ratings and Notching Criteria for Equity REITs" and "Recovery Ratings and Notching Criteria for Utilities" remain unchanged.
+Fitch has also updated is other recovery ratings criteria, with no changes: "Recovery Ratings and Notching Criteria for Equity REITs"; "Recovery Ratings and Notching Criteria for Utilities" and "Impact of Receivables Securitisation on Debt Recovery Ratings of Highly Leveraged Issuers".

 Link to Fitch Ratings' Report: Recovery Ratings and Notching Criteria for Non-Financial Corporate Issuers